-If RTCP is being sent for the main RTP stream, then the sender MUST also generate RTCP for the redundant RTP stream.
-The RTCP for the redundant RTP stream is generated exactly as-if the redundant RTP stream were a regular media stream; the sender MUST NOT duplicate the RTCP packets sent for the main RTP stream.
-The sender MUST use the same RTCP CNAME in the RTCP reports it sends for the main and redundant streams, so that the receiver can synchronize them.
+If RTCP is being sent for the main RTP stream, then the sender MUST also generate RTCP for the duplicate RTP stream.
+The RTCP for the duplicate RTP stream is generated exactly as-if the duplicate RTP stream were a regular media stream.
+The sender MUST NOT duplicate the RTCP packets sent for the main RTP stream when sending the duplicate stream, instead it MUST generate new RTCP reports for the duplicate stream.
+The sender MUST use the same RTCP CNAME in the RTCP reports it sends for both streams, so that the receiver can synchronize them.

-The main and redundant streams are conceptually synchronised using the standard RTCP SR-based mechanism, deriving a mapping between their timelines.
-The RTP timestamps and sequence numbers SHOULD be identical in the main and redundant streams, however, making the mapping trivial in most cases.
+The main and duplicate streams are conceptually synchronized using the standard RTCP Sender Report-based mechanism, deriving a mapping between their timelines.
+However, the RTP timestamps and sequence numbers MUST be identical in the main and duplicate streams, making the mapping quite trivial.

-Both main and redundant streams, and their corresponding RTCP, will be received.
-If RTCP is used, receivers MUST generate RTCP reports for both main and redundant streams in the usual way, treating them as entirely separate media streams.
+Both the main and duplicate RTP streams, and their corresponding RTCP reports, will be received.
+If RTCP is used, receivers MUST generate RTCP reports for both the main and duplicate streams in the usual way, treating them as entirely separate media streams.